saxenahysm/saxenahysm/README.md

 ### How am I ?

-- Hi, My Name is Shyam Sunder Sahu and I'm a Mobile Application Developer specialized in android application.
+- Hi, My Name is Shyam Sunder Sahu and I'm a Mobile Application Developer.
 - With 3+ years of experience in android application development I've worked on more then 20+ applications.
 - I’m interested in **Kotlin** for advance android apps and in **Flutter** for cross plateform mobile application development.
 - I’m currently learning Kotlin And Java for Android Application Development.